wghile/pokemon-express-ejs/README.md

 ## About

-Simple Pokémon application built using Express JS framework and ejs view engine.
+Simple Pokémon application built using Node, Express JS framework and ejs view engine.
 This is the same project as my pokemon-express-jsx repository.
 I changed the view engine to ejs because I was having trouble removing the default body styling.
 From resources and forums I found online, the ejs view engine template is an html file (much easier to add styling to).
 Using this, I was able to remove the default styling of the body and learned how to use a different view engine which was cool.
 Faced some difficulties passing down props due to incorrect syntax but thanks to the resources down below I resolved it!

 Link to project: https://pokemon-list.onrender.com/